Resource consumption

 Measures of resource consumption are resource intensity and resource efficiency.
 Industrialization and globalized markets have increased the tendency for overconsumption of resources.
-The resource consumption rate of a nation does not usually correspond with the primary resource availability, this is called resource curse.
+The resource consumption rate of a nation does not usually correspond with primary resource availability, this is called resource curse.

 Unsustainable consumption by the steadily growing human population may lead to resource depletion and a shrinking of the earth's carrying capacity.